“…For the thousandth time, I promise you, it wasn’t me!” The black Labrador protested as the other shelter animals cackled away.

 First time writing for Flash Fiction for the Purposeful Practitioner.
 Went slightly over the word count.
 Suggestions on how I could’ve cut this to 200 words are welcome.

-Read more about the black cat in One Weekend and A Bowl Of Tuna.
+The black has his own origin story in One Weekend and A Bowl Of Tuna.